shukkkur/VolleyVision/README.md

   <code>yoloV7-tiny - mAP 74.1% | precision 86.4% | recall 65.8%</code>
   <br><br>

   <strong>RoboFlow</strong> model is more accurate and works better on official matches, rather than yolov7 model.However, it requires longer time for inference.
 Whereas, <strong>yoloV7-tiny</strong> is capable of real-time inference but is less accurate but still good for larger volleyballs.
-I was trying to train the standard <a href="https://github.com/WongKinYiu/yolov7#performance">yolov7</a>, however, with GPU memory being 4GB, I could only afford training with <code>--batch_size=8 --img-size=480</code>, which didn't yield good results.
+I was trying to train the standard <a href="https://github.com/WongKinYiu/yolov7#performance">yolov7</a>, however, with GPU memory being 4GB, I could only afford training with <code>--batch_size=8 --img-size=480</code>, which didn't yield best results.

 <!--   https://blog.roboflow.com/new-and-improved-roboflow-train/ -->